LiangZhisama/Absolute_StateWise_Constrained_Policy_Optimization/README.md

 This repo contains the code for paper Absolute State-wise Constrained Policy Optimization.

-To run SCPO, please visit https://github.com/intelligent-control-lab/guard which contains this repo as a submodule.
+To run ASCPO, please visit https://github.com/intelligent-control-lab/guard for installation details.